Helmikalle/ankka-palvelin/README.md

 [INFO] BUILD SUCCESS

+Or if you want to pack it into a JAR file type "mwnw package".
+It will run all the tests and will build a runnable JAR file to the target folder.

-you can try running tests by typing "mvnw test" or just run it with "mvnw spring-boot:run".
+You can try running tests by typing "mvnw test" or just run it with "mvnw spring-boot:run".
 For other platforms i dont know the command line commands.

 Requests root url is "http://localhost:8081".